kevinjacob623/Smart-Glove-for-Sign-Language-Conversion/README.md

-# Smart-Glove-for-Sign-Language-Conversion
-The project involves using a flex sensor and Arduino to detect hand gestures, which are then translated into letters, forming words that are transmitted via Bluetooth to a mobile app capable of both displaying the word and converting spoken words into text messages.

-Smart Speaking System for Hearing and Speech Impaired: README

-Welcome to the GitHub repository for our Smart Speaking System project aimed at assisting individuals with hearing and speech impairments.
-This README serves as a guide to understand the project, its goals, implementation, and how to contribute.

 Project Overview:
 Our project aims to develop a smart speaking system that facilitates communication for individuals with hearing and speech impairments.
 By leveraging hand gestures and speech recognition technology, we aim to bridge the communication gap between the hearing and speech impaired individuals and the general population.